Black Sunday (storm): The Dust Bowl

 The term "Dust Bowl" initially described a series of dust storms that hit the prairies of Canada and the United States during the 1930s.
 It now describes the area in the United States most affected by the storms, including western Kansas, eastern Colorado, northeastern New Mexico, and the Oklahoma and Texas panhandles.
 The "black blizzards" started in the eastern states in 1930, affecting agriculture from Maine to Arkansas.
 By 1934, they had reached the Great Plains, stretching from North Dakota to Texas and from the Mississippi River Valley to the Rocky Mountains.
-The Dust Bowl as an area received its name following the disastrous Black Sunday storm in April 1935 when reporter Robert E. Geiger referred to the region as "the Dust Bowl" in his account of the storm.
+The Dust Bowl as an area received its name following the disastrous Black Sunday storm in April 1935 when reporter Robert E. Geiger referred to the region as "the Dust Bowl" in his account.

 Causes

-Cattle farming and sheep ranching had left much of the west devoid of natural grass and shrubs to anchor the soil, and over-farming and poor soil stewardship left the soil dehydrated and lacking in organic matter.
-A drought hit the United States in the 1930s, and the lack of rainfall, snowfall, and moisture in the air dried out the top soil in most of the country's farming regions.
+Cattle farming and sheep ranching had left much of the west devoid of natural grass and shrubs to anchor the soil, while over-farming and poor soil stewardship left the soil dehydrated and lacking in organic matter.
+A drought hit the United States in the 1930s, and the lack of rainfall, snowfall, and moisture in the air dried out the topsoil in most of the country's farming regions.